Rllyyy/Internet-Check/README.md

 2. Start InternetCheck.exe

 **DarkMode:**
 1. Tick the Checkbox "Use DarkMode".
-The UI now switches to Darkmode
+The UI now switches to Darkmode.
   - Note: The color of the title background may still apear white.
-This is because of the Windows settings.
-You need to adjust those manually
+These Windows settings can only be changed by the user.

 **Start Application on Windows Start-Up:**
 - Tick the Checkbox "Start with Windows" in the settings menu.